maurocipo/Bolsaco/README.md

 A staff mangament tool made to fit Bolsaco SA's requirements.

-It's purpose is to allow workers at the factory to log their tasks on a daily basis and give a way to supervisors to review and measure this tasks in an automated way.
+It's purpose is to allow workers at the factory to log their tasks on a daily basis and give a way to supervisors to review and measure these tasks in an automated way.